polettix/ETOOBUSY/_posts/2021-07-08-pwc120-clock-angle.md

   plus the additional rotation due to the minutes, which is equal to
   $\frac{m}{60} \frac{360}{12} = \frac{m}{2}$ degrees.

-Last, we can subtract the lower one from the bigger and get *one* angle between the two.
-As we are requested to find out the *smaller*, if it's greater than 180 degrees it will suffice to take the difference from the angle we have to arrive up to 360 degrees.
+Last, we can take the absolute value of their difference and compare with 180 degrees: if greater, we take the complement of that angle to 360 degrees, so that we find the *smallest non-negative* angle.

 On to the implementation, then!